szczyglis-dev/ultimate-chain-parser/README.md

 ## Tool: cleaner

-A tool for cleaning the input data, sanitizing and pre-preparing data for further processing
+A tool for cleaning the input data, sanitizing and pre-preparing data for further processing.

 **Options:**